nsmp-dev/NeuroScreeper/ARCHITECTURE.md

 Nearly every single line of code is commented and explained.
 The code should be self-explaining, with documentation being optional to understand it.
 Documentation is optional but extensive, containing design notes as well as usage guides.
+An API sit is included that shows the details of all classes, constants, and prototype extensions.

-# file structure
+# File Structure
 Files are labeled in a `scope.name.js` format.
 The scope specifies the type of file and is one of the following:
-- data—Class file that is serializable and storable in memory
+- data—Class file that is serializable and storable in memory, or a factory that assists in creating a class.
-- factory—Module that has methods for creating complex data objects
-- runner—Module with methods to run a data object, effectively holding its logic
+- Neuro—Module with methods to run a data object, effectively holding its logic
 - global—Module that is globally available and consistent, providing high-level and common operations
-- role—Creep role logic for assigning and running their tasks
+- role—Creep role logic for assigning and running their tasks, added via prototyping the Creep class.
 - prototype—extra functions that get added to game classes, cutting down on bloat

 # Task system